Gaelic football, hurling and camogie positions: Half-forwards

-Right and left half-forwards
+Right and left wing-forwards

-The role of the right and left half-forward who wear, respectively, numbers 10 and number 12 jerseys, is to build up attacks and to feed the ball to the full-forward line and also taking shots on goal or above the bar when opportunities present themselves.
-The half-forwards will cover much ground and utilising speedy half-forwards to run at defences is a common tactic.
+The role of the right and left wing-forward who wear, respectively, numbers 10 and number 12 jerseys, is to build up attacks and to feed the ball to the full-forward line and also taking shots on goal or above the bar when opportunities present themselves.
+The wing-forwards will cover much ground and utilising speedy wing-forwards to run at defences is a common tactic.
 They operate from the midfield to the opposition's 45 metre line.
-The right half-forward's main opposing player is the left half-back and vice versa.
+The right wing-forward's main opposing player is the left wing-back and vice versa.

-Sometimes referred to as right/left wing forward.
+Sometimes referred to as right/left half forward.

 Centre half-forward

-The role of the centre half-forward who wears the number 11 jersey, is to build up attacks and feed the ball to the full-forward line.
-The centre half-forward is responsible for taking shots on goal and points when opportunities present themselves.
+The role of the centre -forward who wears the number 11 jersey, is to build up attacks and feed the ball to the full-forward line.
+The centre -forward is responsible for taking shots on goal and points when opportunities present themselves.
 The centre forward will cover much ground and utilising speedy half forwards to run at defences is a common tactic.
 The centre forward also helps win breaking ball in the midfield, helping to win the possession to bring the ball forward.
 The centre forward operates from the midfield to the opposition's 45-metre line.

-Sometimes referred to as centre forward.
+Sometimes referred to as half forward.

 Full-forwards

 Left and right corner-forward

-The role of the left and right corner-forwards, who wear the number 15 and 13 jerseys respectively, is to watch the full-forward's breaks and to score points and goals.
+The role of the left and right corner-forwards, who wear the number 13 and 15 jerseys respectively, is to watch the full-forward's breaks and to score points and goals.
 The full-forward line operates around the opposition's 21-metre line.
 The corner-forwards are generally marked by the corner-backs.